Ethan13310/ECS/README.md

 // Fired after the System has been instantiated virtual void onStart();

-// Fired before the System is destroyed.
-This is the last event to be fired virtual void onShutdown();
+// Fired before the System is destroyed. virtual void onShutdown();

 // Fired each frame, before onUpdate()